leslie-alldridge/tech-voting-v2/README.md

 - remove send feedback on the left (removed and placed with confluence link)
 - user login for comments (login completed and ideas take the current logged in users name)
 - link to confluence page for suggestions (done - just needs the right link)

+## Future Notes

+- leave search for now, but we can always add it to search description too.
+- Spin up profile pictures so we can compare between no profile picture or with a profile picture

 ## Setup